sreedharjinka/FloraBERTT41/README.md

 - Install file from [here](https://drive.google.com/file/d/1c-JXUcC4mnepp_SV5O0Rheb3qbN3LaZf/view?usp=sharing) --> (contains data folder after step 6)
 - add to florabert, if needed
 - further testing required

+The following updates have been done using python scripts under [`3-RNAseq-quantification/`](https://github.com/gurveervirk/florabert/tree/master/scripts/3-RNAseq-quantification):

+- The scripts under this module requires a lot of resources and time (patience).
+We opted to use the Bioinformatics website [Galaxy](https://usegalaxy.org/).
+This provides every user 250GB storage and allows the ability to use a number of very useful and important bioinformatics tools.

+- The scripts under the module dealt with 26 NAM lines / cultivars of Maize.
+We replicated the entire process under this module in this website, with some minor changes (not in output).
+The first step was to get all the runs corresponding to each cultivar and unique organsim part for each, to avoid repitition.

+- This was achieved by getting the base data from [EBI](https://www.ebi.ac.uk/) and searching for the 2 Bioprojects mentioned in the supplementary material (under [`research_papers`](https://github.com/gurveervirk/florabert/tree/main/research_papers)).
+This data was then used alongside the [`helper_codes`](https://github.com/gurveervirk/florabert/tree/main/helper_codes) scripts to get the file [`unique_orgs_runs.tsv`](https://github.com/gurveervirk/florabert/blob/main/helper_files/unique_orgs_runs.tsv).
+This file contains the runs corresponding to unique organism parts of each cultivar.

+- A workflow was then created / implemented / configured (the base workflow was created by user vasquex11 on the mentioned website) to align with the scripts.
+The runs were first uploaded per cultivar to the website (after logging in) in txt format, one per line.
+Next, fasterq-dump tool was used with --split-files option selected to get the fastq files corresponding to the runs.

+- The created workflow [`FloraBERT Test (Trimmomatic + HISAT2 + featureCounts)`](https://usegalaxy.org/u/gurveer05/w/copy-of-module-72-part-1-trimmomatic--hisat2--featurecounts-shared-by-user-vasquex11) was used to perform all the actions mentioned in the module.
+The final output are the featureCounts files corresponding to each run ( extending to unique organsim part of cultivars ).
+The steps are self-explanatory (using the research papers).